 - Future State: e.g. PBT = 10%

-- Gap Description: for instance, too high production costs impact gross margin level
+- Gap Description: for instance, too high production costs impact the gross margin level

-- Remedy: e.g. automation an digitization of processes
+- Remedy: e.g. automation and digitization of processes

 Similarly, as in the states comparison slide above, you can visualize the comparison of those 5 states in form of columns.
 Consider using distinct colors and icons for each state, to make them visually attractive.